HomeArt

 thomas iris painting

 Alma Thomas is undoubtedly one of the superstars of American Abstract Expressionism.
-Working as an art teacher her whole life, Thomas started a full-time artistic career in her seventies.
+After working as an art teacher her whole life, Thomas started a full-time artistic career in her seventies.
 However, her age did not stop her from creating truly remarkable works.
 Thomas’ work is frequently compared to the Pointillist art of Paul Signac or to Byzantine mosaics.

 Unlike many other Black artists, Alma Thomas avoided mixing social and political issues with her work.
-For Thomas, the main inspiration came from nature where it made no difference if she was Black or white, male or female, young or old.
+For Thomas, the main inspiration came from nature, where it made no difference if she was Black or white, male or female, young or old.
 Another inspiration came from outer space.
 After the 1969 moon landing, Thomas produced a series of space-related works.

 2. Jean-Michel Basquiat (1960 – 1988)